Kinetic route to helicity-constrained decay: Introduction

 \section{Introduction}

-In ideal magnetohydrodynamics (MHD), the total magnetic helicity $H_V = \int_V dV \; h$, with $h = \mathbf{A} \cdot \mathbf{B}$ the magnetic helicity density, is gauge-invariant and conserved in a simply connected domain when $\partial V$ is a magnetic, impermeable boundary, or otherwise arranged so boundary terms vanish~\citep{Elsasser1956,Woltjer1958_a,Berger1984,Boozer1986,Arnold2021}.
+In ideal magnetohydrodynamics (MHD), the total magnetic helicity $H_V = \int_V dV \; h$, with $h = \mathbf{A} \cdot \mathbf{B}$ the magnetic-helicity density, is gauge invariant and conserved in a simply connected domain when $\partial V$ is a magnetic, impermeable boundary, or otherwise arranged so boundary terms vanish~\citep{Elsasser1956,Woltjer1958_a,Berger1984,Boozer1986,Arnold2021}.
 As a global topological measure of field-line twist, writhe, and linkage~\citep{Moffatt1969,Moffatt1992}, $H_V$ plays a central organizing role in magnetic relaxation and turbulent decay.
 In high-Lundquist-number plasmas, magnetic helicity often remains comparatively well conserved, provided boundary fluxes are weak~\citep{Taylor1974,Taylor1986,Ji1995,Guo2004}.
-Because resistive dissipation is gradient-weighted and thus acts most strongly at small scales~\citep{Blackman2016}, and because helical turbulence tends to transfer magnetic helicity to larger scales~\citep{Frisch1975,Biskamp1999_a,Mller2000,Christensson2001,Alexakis2006,Pouquet2019}, the total magnetic helicity usually decays more slowly than magnetic energy at high Lundquist numbers, making it a natural approximate invariant that constrains the late-time decay of magnetic turbulence~\citep{Matthaeus1980,Stribling1995,Banerjee2004,Durrer2013,Subramanian2016}.
+Because resistive dissipation is gradient weighted and thus acts most strongly at small scales~\citep{Blackman2016}, and because helical turbulence tends to transfer magnetic helicity to larger scales~\citep{Frisch1975,Biskamp1999_a,Mller2000,Christensson2001,Alexakis2006,Pouquet2019}, the total magnetic helicity usually decays more slowly than magnetic energy at high Lundquist numbers, making it a natural approximate invariant that constrains the late-time decay of magnetic turbulence~\citep{Matthaeus1980,Stribling1995,Banerjee2004,Durrer2013,Subramanian2016}.

-For fully helical fields dominated by a single energy-containing scale, $L$ (see, e.g., Eq.~\ref{eq:intscale}), conservation of magnetic helicity implies $B^2 L \sim \text{const}$~\citep{Field2000,Christensson2001,Caprini2014}, with the $B$ (or $B_{\text{rms}}$) the rms magnetic field.
-A distinct but common situation arises when the configuration is globally nonhelical in the sense that net magnetic helicity cancels, even though strong local magnetic helicity fluctuations persist.
-For such configurations, \citet{Hosking2021} proposed a Saffman-type integral built from two-point correlations of magnetic helicity density,
+For fully helical fields dominated by a single energy-containing scale, $L$ (see, e.g., Eq.~\ref{eq:intscale}), conservation of magnetic helicity implies $B^2 L \sim \text{const}$~\citep{Field2000,Christensson2001,Caprini2014}, with $B$ (or $B_{\text{rms}}$) the rms magnetic field.
+A distinct but common situation arises when the configuration is globally nonhelical in the sense that net magnetic helicity cancels, even though strong local magnetic-helicity fluctuations persist.
+For such configurations, \citet{Hosking2021} proposed a Saffman-type integral built from two-point correlations of magnetic-helicity density,